 The REIT is an internally managed, unincorporated, open-ended real estate investment trust existing pursuant to the Declaration of Trust under, and governed by, the laws of the Province of Ontario.
 The principal, registered and head office of the REIT is located at 133 King Street East, Suite 300, Toronto, Ontario, M5C 1G6.
-The REIT was formed on June 1, 2015 to own primarily income-producing automotive dealership properties located in Canada.
+The REIT was formed on June 1, 2015 to own primarily income-producing automotive properties, including retail dealership and original equipment manufacturer properties, in Canada.